centino90/Advance-Database-Documentation/README.md

 **`users`** - is responsible for storing necessary data upon the creation of a user and when its modified.

-**`students`** - is responsible for storing necessary data upon the creation and modification of a user that has identified itself as a student.
+**`users_detail`** - is responsible for storing necessary data upon the creation and modification of a user that has identified itself as a student.

-**`authors`** - is responsible for storing necessary data upon the creation and modification of a user that has identified itself as an author.
+**`user_class`** - is responsible for storing necessary data of a classifier for users which is used to assign each user a user level to identify to when interacting with the system.

 **`schools`** - is responsible for storing necessary data upon the creation of a school and when its modified.